 I have thought about getting a premium theme but I was always put off by the price and having to learn how to use all the different functions.
 I like easy and straight forward.

 With a premium theme, you have full control over how your site looks.
-With free themes, you have limited control on how your site looks.
+With free themes, you have limited control over how your site looks.

 There are a couple of premium themes that have got some very good reviews, the Divi and X-theme for example.